Colorado & Regional Art

 Surrealism and Abstraction in Colorado

-Colorado has had more than 20 artists working in Surrealism.
-Among them are the German Bauhaus master herbert bayer, who came to the state in 1945 and stayed 29 years in Aspen; plus Otto Bach, Vance Kirkland, Charles Bunnell, Mina Conant, M. C. DeBoer, Julio deDiego, Vance Kirkland, Moritz Krieg, Phyllis Montrose, Margaret Mullin, Frank Samson and William Sanderson.
+Colorado has had more than twenty artists working in Surrealism.
+Among them are the German Bauhaus master herbert bayer, who came to the state in 1945 and stayed 29 years in Aspen; plus Otto Bach, Vance Kirkland, Charles Bunnell, Mina Conant, M. C. DeBoer, Julio deDiego, Moritz Krieg, Phyllis Montrose, Margaret Mullin, Frank Sampson and William Sanderson.

 The history of abstraction of Colorado is documented in Colorado Abstract Paintings and Sculpture by Michael Paglia and Mary Voelz Chandler; Foreword by Hugh Grant.
 Important Colorado painters working in referential and pure abstraction are herbert bayer, George Cecil Carter, Mary Chenoweth, Dale Chisman, Nadine Drummond, Roland Detre, Sushe and Tracy Felix, Frank “Pancho” Gates, Ken Goehring, Charles “Bill” Hayes, Vance Kirkland, Paul Kontny, Emilio Lobato, Virginia Maitland, Gene Matthews, Amy Metier, Bev Rosen, William Sanderson.
 Mel Strawn, Al Wynne, Dave Yust and many more.
 Noted Colorado abstract sculptors are Edgar Britton, Susan Cooper, Robert Delaney, Angelo di Benedetto (also a painter), James Dixon, Dorothea Greene Dunlop, Bill Joseph (also a painter), Bob Mangold, David Mazza, Chuck Parson, Bob Ragland, Elizabeth Yanish Shwayder, Wilbert Verhelst and Carley Warren.